gurtejrehal/konnex/README.md

 - Bug Reporting.
 (Get rewarded and help Konnex become better)
 - Trends and Analytica
 - Graphical Data
 - 24/7 fully trained AI - Powered Chat Bot
+- AI - Voice Enabled
 - Announcements/Notifications on go!
 - CSRF Protection
 - Rewards for eveything you do, claim your points!
 - Multilingual - now use Konnex in your regional language!
 - Feedbacks
+- Stay updated with SMS enabled!
 - Use on go!

  Konnex works seamlessly without any dependency, just add it your browser and you are good to go!